 Visits generally last between two and six months.
-Each grant is from £2,500 (GBP) to a maximum of £6,000, to cover the cost of travel and living expenses or to top up an existing grant to extend a visit.
+Each grant is up to a maximum of £6,000 GBP, to cover the cost of travel and living expenses or to top up an existing grant to extend a visit.

 Who is eligible?

 All candidates must:

 - Be educated to post graduate level (at least MSc, preferably PhD/MD) in an area relevant to multiple sclerosis (MS)

-- Be citizens of an emerging country (all countries with a low, lower middle or upper middle income as defined by the World Bank)
+- Be citizens of a low- or middle-income country (all countries with a low, lower middle or upper middle income as defined by the World Bank)

 - Focus their research in an area relevant to MS

 Candidates must also be in one of the following situations:

-- Working or studying in an emerging country (all countries with a low, lower middle or upper middle income as defined by the World Bank) at the time of nomination
+- Working or studying in a low- or middle-income country (all countries with a low, lower middle or upper middle income as defined by the World Bank) at the time of nomination

 - Working or studying in another country on a project which started within the six months prior to nomination